cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 **Function Calls in FROM**

-Greenplum Database allows you to write a function call directly as a member of the `FROM` list.
+Cloudberry Database allows you to write a function call directly as a member of the `FROM` list.
 In the SQL standard it would be necessary to wrap such a function call in a sub-`SELECT`; that is, the syntax `FROM func(...) alias` is approximately equivalent to `FROM LATERAL (SELECT func(...)) alias`.
 Note that `LATERAL` is considered to be implicit; this is because the standard requires `LATERAL` semantics for an `UNNEST()` item in `FROM`.
-Greenplum Database treats `UNNEST()` the same as other set-returning functions.
+Cloudberry Database treats `UNNEST()` the same as other set-returning functions.

 **Namespace Available to GROUP BY and ORDER BY**

 In the SQL-92 standard, an `ORDER BY` clause may only use output column names or numbers, while a `GROUP BY` clause may only use expressions based on input column names.
-Greenplum Database extends each of these clauses to allow the other choice as well (but it uses the standard's interpretation if there is ambiguity).
-Greenplum Database also allows both clauses to specify arbitrary expressions.
+Cloudberry Database extends each of these clauses to allow the other choice as well (but it uses the standard's interpretation if there is ambiguity).
+Cloudberry Database also allows both clauses to specify arbitrary expressions.
 Note that names appearing in an expression are always taken as input-column names, not as output column names.

 SQL:1999 and later use a slightly different definition which is not entirely upward compatible with SQL-92.
-In most cases, however, Greenplum Database interprets an `ORDER BY` or `GROUP BY` expression the same way SQL:1999 does.
+In most cases, however, Cloudberry Database interprets an `ORDER BY` or `GROUP BY` expression the same way SQL:1999 does.

 **Functional Dependencies**

-Greenplum Database recognizes functional dependency (allowing columns to be omitted from `GROUP BY`) only when a table's primary key is included in the `GROUP BY` list.
+Cloudberry Database recognizes functional dependency (allowing columns to be omitted from `GROUP BY`) only when a table's primary key is included in the `GROUP BY` list.
 The SQL standard specifies additional conditions that should be recognized.

 **LIMIT and OFFSET**

-The clauses `LIMIT` and `OFFSET` are Greenplum Database-specific syntax, also used by MySQL.
+The clauses `LIMIT` and `OFFSET` are Cloudberry Database-specific syntax, also used by MySQL.
 The SQL:2008 standard has introduced the clauses `OFFSET ..
 FETCH {FIRST|NEXT} ...` for the same functionality, as shown above in [LIMIT Clause](#limitclause).
 This syntax is also used by IBM DB2.
-(Applications for Oracle frequently use a workaround involving the automatically generated `rownum` column, which is not available in Greenplum Database, to implement the effects of these clauses.)
+(Applications for Oracle frequently use a workaround involving the automatically generated `rownum` column, which is not available in Cloudberry Database, to implement the effects of these clauses.)

 **FOR NO KEY UPDATE, FOR UPDATE, FOR SHARE, and FOR KEY SHARE**

 Although `FOR UPDATE` appears in the SQL standard, the standard allows it only as an option of `DECLARE CURSOR`.
-Greenplum Database allows it in any `SELECT` query as well as in sub-`SELECT`s, but this is an extension.
+Cloudberry Database allows it in any `SELECT` query as well as in sub-`SELECT`s, but this is an extension.
 The `FOR NO KEY UPDATE`, `FOR SHARE`, and `FOR KEY SHARE` variants, as well as the `NOWAIT` and `SKIP LOCKED` options, do not appear in the standard.

 **Data-Modifying Statements in WITH**

-Greenplum Database allows `INSERT`, `UPDATE`, and `DELETE` to be used as `WITH` queries.
+Cloudberry Database allows `INSERT`, `UPDATE`, and `DELETE` to be used as `WITH` queries.
 This is not found in the SQL standard.

 **Nonstandard Clauses**